microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/tracing_resolution.md

 CommonJS is consdered a "legacy" module system, and today it is mainly used by Node.js and associated tools such as Jest.
 Bundlers such as Webpack implement the modern ECMAScript module system, whose most visible difference is that scripts use `import` instead of `require()`.

-It's common that a library will need to be imported via both `import` and `require()`, which requires having a maintaing separate copies of the code in each format.
-For example,
+(Webpack prefers ECMAScript because `import` is a declaration instead of an API call, data instead of code, which provides guarantees that enable better optimizations.)

+A library will often want to support both `import` and `require()`, which requires having a maintaing separate copies of the code in each format.
 For example, consider the [@microsoft/tsdoc](https://www.npmjs.com/package/@microsoft/tsdoc) NPM package.
 Its **package.json** specifies two fields `"main"` and `"module"`: